 - Those with flexible budgets that can handle potential payment increases.

-- Homeowners who plan to stay long-term past renewal periods.
+- Homeowners who plan to stay long-term past the renewal period.

 - Investors with multiple properties are looking to minimize overall interest costs.